 The bell for round five rang and it was evident that, despite heaving chests and trembling legs, both warriors wanted it.
 They collided at ring centre like a pair of angry grizzly bears and it was Lyle who had the advantage as he crowded Foreman and let his hands go.
 Barely a minute in a thudding left almost put George down yet again and he struggled to stay upright as Lyle tried to push him over the edge.
 Another left buckled Foreman, but the former champion righted himself and scored with a series of jabs and a hard right before Lyle returned fire with an impressive combination: uppercut, hook and a big right hand.
 But Foreman refused to go down and instead came back with three brutal rights of his own.

-Both were on rubbery legs and teetering about the ring like drunken sailors on the deck of a storm-ravaged ship as the crowd went berserk, but surely someone had to cave in from the non-stop punishment and indeed it was an exhausted and dazed Lyle who staggered backwards into his own corner.
-Then and there the former champion went for the finish, firing a non-stop barrage of power punches and landing more than 20 unanswered blows before Lyle finally collapsed at Foreman’s feet and was counted out.
+Both were on rubbery legs and teetering about the ring like drunken sailors on a storm-ravaged ship as the crowd went berserk, but surely someone had to cave in from the non-stop punishment and indeed it was an exhausted and dazed Lyle who staggered backwards into his own corner.
+Then and there the former champion went for the finish, pouncing and firing a non-stop barrage, landing more than twenty unanswered blows before Lyle finally collapsed at Foreman’s feet and was counted out.